Fee-only Planners and Advisors

 SEBI is the authority regulating financial planners.
 They have defined 'Investment Advisers' as those who charge a fee for their advice and earn nothing from the investments that they recommend.
 People who meet the regulatory requirements and obtain a registration from SEBI can call themselves as Registered Investment Advisors (RIA).

 The spirit of the regulations discourage 'fee-based planners'.
 The regulations also restrict 'free planners' to specific incidental activities.
+In the planned regulatory updates, SEBI has specified that only RIAs can use the word Advisor.

 Mandatory certifications required by authorities like SEBI, and the additional employer-required certifications, typically ensure that individual advisors (whether employees/partners/independent) have a reasonable amount of knowledge and competence in the relevant areas.
 Lack of sufficient knowledge is seldom the reason for poor advice.
 There is no evidence to show that fee-only planners are more knowledgeable.